RayHan0305/05_Electric_Emus/CONTRIBUTIONS.md

 **Specific Contributions**:
 - Write the `align_seqs_fasta.py` scripts (DNA2 practical)
-- Revise and optimized the READ.md file, improving clarity, formatting and adding usage examples with proper code blocks.
-- Conducted multiple test runs with different FASTA files inputs to verify alignments accuracy.
+- Reorganized and refined the overall repository structure to ensure clear separation between Week 3 and Week 4 tasks.
+- Updated and improved the main README file to accurately reflect the revised project structure, task descriptions, and usage instructions.
+- Modified and refined script details to improve robustness, clarity, and consistency of file paths and outputs.
 - Designed a clear output format for alignment result and ensured consistent file structure.

 **Key commits**:
+- Create and implemented core logic for DNA1 practical.
+- Repository structure reorganization for Week 3 and Week 4.
-Create and implemented core logic for DNA1 practical.
-Revise and optimized the READ.md file, improving clarity, formatting and adding usage examples with proper code blocks.
-Coordinated testing and documentation sonsistency across week3 scripts.
+- Revise and optimized the READ.md file, improving clarity, formatting and adding usage examples with proper code blocks.
+- Major updates to README.md to improve clarity and submission standard compliance.

 ---